jpedroschmitz/rocketdocs/@rocketseat/gatsby-theme-docs-core/README.md

 </h2>

 <p align="center">
   Core theme for <a href="https://github.com/Rocketseat/gatsby-theme-rocketseat/tree/master/%40rocketseat/gatsby-theme-docs">@rocketseat/gatsby-theme-docs</a> with no additional theming or style opinions.
-Includes all of the data structures you need to get up and building a documentation website.
+Includes all of the data structures you need to get up and build a documentation website.
 </p>

 <p align="center">